Dr-H2/Tradingview-Webhook-Bot/README.md

 1. Please use the token you generated from the script "generate_token.sh".
 It is saved as a plain text file "token" in the same folder (TODO: hash it).
 2. It operates via pine script (strategy script instead of study) on Tradingview.
 3. {{ticker}}, {{strategy.order.contracts}}, {{strategy.order.action}} are reserved for variables defined in the Tradingview strategy script.
 No need to change them unless you have special needs.
+4. The Tradingview script does not have special requirements other than it is capable of sending out alerts.
+For the alert setup, please refer to the following example.

 An example of the Tradingview Alert setup: